Human rights: Universalism vs cultural relativism

 Map: Estimated prevalence of Female Genital Cutting (FGC) in Africa.
 Data based on uncertain estimates.

 The Universal Declaration of Human Rights enshrines, by definition, rights that apply to all humans equally, whichever geographical location, state, race or culture they belong to.
 Proponents of cultural relativism suggest that human rights are not all universal, and indeed conflict with some cultures and threaten their survival.
+This is backed by the Paragraph 5 of 1993 Vienna Declaration and Programme of Action which states that "the significance of national and regional particularities and various historical, cultural and religious backgrounds must be borne in mind," indicating that the specific understanding of human rights is subject to local nuances.

 Rights which are most often contested with relativistic arguments are the rights of women.
 For example, female genital mutilation occurs in different cultures in Africa, Asia and South America.
 It is not mandated by any religion, but has become a tradition in many cultures.
 It is considered a violation of women's and girl's rights by much of the international community, and is outlawed in some countries.

 Universalism has been described by some as cultural, economic or political imperialism.
 In particular, the concept of human rights is often claimed to be fundamentally rooted in a politically liberal outlook which, although generally accepted in Europe, Japan or North America, is not necessarily taken as standard elsewhere.
 For example, in 1981, the Iranian representative to the United Nations, Said Rajaie-Khorassani, articulated the position of his country regarding the UDHR by saying that the UDHR was "a secular understanding of the Judeo-Christian tradition", which could not be implemented by Muslims without trespassing the Islamic law.
 The former Prime Ministers of Singapore, Lee Kuan Yew, and of Malaysia, Mahathir Mohamad both claimed in the 1990s that Asian values were significantly different from western values and included a sense of loyalty and foregoing personal freedoms for the sake of social stability and prosperity, and therefore authoritarian government is more appropriate in Asia than democracy.
 This view is countered by Mahathir's former deputy:

 To say that freedom is Western or unAsian is to offend our traditions as well as our forefathers, who gave their lives in the struggle against tyranny and injustices.